SichangHe/CS304_group_project/project5_report.md

 ## Problem 1

-In this problem,
-our recognize telephone numbers consisting of either 4 or 7 digits.
+In this problem, we recognize telephone numbers consisting of either 4 or 7 digits.
 Because the input search space is well-defined, we first build an acyclic graph connecting seven layers of digit HMMs, with the first layer only having digits 2 ~ 9.